BowenGu0517/Cashrewards/README.md

 ## Project Feature
-1. Show all the available merchats in the application home page, as a table.
+1. Show all the available merchants in the application home page, as a table.
 2. Provide the functionality of creating new merchant
 3. Provide the functionality of editing a existing merchant
 4. Provide the functionality of deleting a existing merchant
 5. Request paramter format validation for both frontend and backend
 6. Each CRUD action has been separated in backend so easier for manage and align to the separation of concern principle.
+7. Front-end is responsive, by using media queries.

 ## Things to be improved